Carsair/meteor-roster-duel/README.md

-  (todo) create account - a player can battle another user's roster (todo) login - a player can battle another user's roster selection - a user can select a roster of 15 players (todo) match - a player can battle another user's roster on the field
+  (todo) create account - a player can battle another user's roster (todo) login - a player can battle another user's roster selection - a user can select a roster of 15 players (in progress) match - a player can battle another user's roster on the field